pedrom34/ZoteroPortable-dev-repo/Other/Source/Readme.txt

    DisableSplashScreen=false
    RunLocally=false

+Do NOT, at any point, set AllowMultipleInstances=true inside the ZoteroPortable.ini file.
+This option directs Portable Zotero to be started with the -no-remote flag, which disrupts communication between Zotero and the Word/LibreOffice plugins.

 (There is no need for an INI header in this file; if you have one, though, it won't damage anything.)